myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/max.md

 ## Definition

-The `max` method allows you to add a `MAX` function to the query.
+The `max` method allows you to add the `MAX` function to the query.
 The `MAX` function allows you to get the maximum value of a set.

 There are 2 ways to call this method: